 The importance of goal setting for students

 The most important reason for teaching students how to set goals is to foster independence.
-Other reasons include fostering a growth mindset, confidence, discipline, and focus.
+Other reasons include teaching the power of mindset and fostering confidence, discipline, and focus.

 Why it’s important to teach homeschool students how to set their own personal goals